Yacouba Doumbia

 Yacouba Doumbia (born 11 April 1997) is a Malian footballer who plays as a defender for the Mali national team.

 Club career

+In August 2021, under the presidency of Cherif Mellal, Yacouba Doumbia signed a four-year contract with JS Kabylie.
+In July 2022, he was released by JSK, under the presidency of Yazid Yarichene.

 In July 2023, Doumbia joined Lebanese Premier League club Ansar.

 International career

 Doumbia made his professional debut with the Mali national team in a 1–0 2020 African Nations Championship win over Burkina Faso on 16 January 2021.